Comparing My Approach to Spinoza's

 - Gary Bonnell

 My research into esoteric notions began early.
 I enjoyed Carl Jung, Rudolf Steiner, Manly P. Hall, to name a few.
-I asked AI to compare my approach to the subject of enlightenment with that of another mind that I truly enjoyed: Baruch (de) Spinoza (24 November 1632 – 21 February 1677).
-Here is AI’s comparison:
+I asked AI to compare my approach to the subject of enlightenment with that of another mind that I truly enjoyed: Baruch (de) Spinoza (November 24, 1632 – February 21, 1677).
+He was a Dutch philosopher of Portuguese Jewish descent, known for his radical rationalist philosophy that influenced the Enlightenment.
+Excommunicated from the Amsterdam Jewish community for his ideas, he developed concepts like pantheism (God is identical with nature), determinism, and intellectual freedom, and wrote key works such as Ethics and Tractatus Theologico-Politicus.
+Spinoza's thought rejected supernatural religion and championed the separation of church and state, and his work has impacted many subsequent philosophers and scientists.

 Shared Foundation: One Conscious Substance Expressing Through Many Forms

 Spinoza: God/Nature is one infinite substance.
-Everything—mind, body, thought, matter—is a mode of that singular reality.
+Everything: mind, body, thought, and matter is a mode of that singular reality.
 There is no “outside” of it.

 Your approach: You teach that Gaia is a co-creator within the Creator’s consciousness, and human beings are expressions of that single field of consciousness through the collaboration of body, spirit, and eternal soul.